Accounting

 Mar 31 | Professional Services Expense (640000) | $77,917 |

-The reclassification moves 11 months of the license ($85,000 less one month at $7,083 = $77,917) to prepaid.
-The remaining $7,083 stays in professional services as the current month's expense.
-Going forward, $7,083 amortizes monthly from prepaid to expense.
-After the reclassification, the MoM variance drops from $92,000 (27%) to $14,083 (4%), which falls below typical thresholds.
+The reclassification moves 11 months of the license (85,000 less 77,917) to prepaid.
+After the reclassification, the MoM variance drops from $92,000 (27%) to 14,083 (4%), which falls below typical thresholds.

 Example 3: payroll variance that requires operational data

-Salary expense is $47,000 lower than prior month.
+Salary expense is 47,000 lower than prior month.
 Prior month: $812,000.
-Current month: $765,000.
+Current month: 765,000.
 The variance is (5.8%), just over the 5% threshold for payroll.

 Investigation: the headcount report shows a net decrease of three FTEs in the finance department.
-Two departures occurred mid-month with no overlap from replacement hires, and one open role from the prior month remained unfilled.
+Two departures occurred mid-month with no replacement overlap, and one open role from the prior month remained unfilled.
 The $47,000 decrease is driven by partial-month vacancy across these positions.
+No journal entry is needed.

 The narrative: "Salary expense decreased $47K (5.8%) MoM.
 Net decrease of 3 FTEs in the finance department due to mid-month departures and open roles not yet backfilled.
 Replacement hiring underway.
 Payroll register and headcount report attached."

 The most time-consuming part of variance analysis is not finding the variance.
 It is writing the explanation.
-And the most common failure mode is vague explanations that raise more questions than they answer.
+The most common failure mode is vague explanations that raise more questions than they answer.
 "Timing differences" is not an explanation.
 "Normal operating fluctuations" is not an explanation.
 These are placeholders that get copied forward month after month until nobody remembers what they originally referred to.

-A strong explanation covers six elements in a structured format:
+A strong explanation covers six elements:

 Field | What It Covers | Example |